Improved local models and new Bell inequalities via Frank-Wolfe algorithms: Analytical decomposition

 \section{Analytical decomposition}

-In this section, we recall the procedure from~\cite{HQV+17} to convert the output of \cref{algo:bpcg} into an analytical local model, describe the limit faced when only resorting to~\cite[Lemma~1]{HQV+17}, and illustrate our general refinement in \cref{lem:ball} in the simple case of $2\times2$ correlation matrices.
-The proof for the general case can be found in \cref{app:lemma}
+In this section, we recall the procedure from~\cite{HQV+17} to convert the output of \cref{algo:bpcg} into an analytical local model, describe the limit faced when only resorting to~\cite[Lemma~1]{HQV+17}, and illustrate the derivation of the \cref{lem:ball} below in the simple case of $2\times2$ correlation matrices.

 Given the objective point $v_0\bp$ and the last iterate $\bx_T$ of the algorithm, we can write